turkeryilmaz/openairinterface5g/common/utils/task_manager/README.md

     task that consists of a function pointer where the task will run and a void* arg to the function.
 Similar syntax to c++ std::async.

-The underlying thread pool of the task manager can be selected at compile time uncommenting the desired thread pool in file task\_man\_gen.h It is not expected to be utilized by basic users, and thus, more sophisticated methods for selection are not provided.

 Joining tasks
 -----------